serenading/aggregationScreening/ReadMe.txt

 Useful functions:

+loadLatestFeatureTable: loads the latest featureTable, because these get updated all the time as new features are added.
+extractHDLocation: finds which 40 worm files are on which HD and appends the information to featureTable under "onHD1" heading.
+Because the full dataset is spread over two HD's.
+appendFeatsToFeatureTable: appends new features from newFeatureTable to the existing featureTable.
 preprocessFeatMat: pro-processes features matrix with several steps such as dropping features with zero standard deviation or too many NaN's, imputing nan values to global mean, and z-normalising feature matrix.
 filterFeatureTable: filters features table by specified strain and feature requirements before classification tasks.
 Uses dropFeats and dropStrains. dropFeats dropStrains
-appendFeatsToFeatureTable: appends new features from newFeatureTable to the existing featureTable.